 11. Include front gardens

-‘Front gardens can be particularly at risk of being more ‘grey’ than ‘green’ but it is possible to design in planting that works well and still allows space for car parking etc.’ explains James Scott.
-‘For example, vertical planting on walls and boundaries, also planting in corners that are not needed for parking or adding in container planting in a small space.’
+‘Front garden ideas can be particularly at risk of being more ‘grey’ than ‘green’ but it is possible to design in planting that works well and still allows space for car parking etc.’ explains James Scott.
+‘For example, vertical planting on walls and boundaries, planting in corners that are not needed for parking, or adding in container planting in a small space.’

 12. Choose vernacular materials for hardscaping

 What exactly does that mean?
 James Scott explains, ‘Those that are indigenous to the garden’s setting and reflect local building traditions.
 They are natural materials and their environmental advantages include much reduced transportation and less energy-intensive production processes.’

 13. Establish a sanctuary for wildlife

 ‘A private garden can be a vital healthy haven for wildlife in a wider network of places linking urban green spaces with the countryside’ says James.
 ‘The opportunities are endless and include: planting wildflower borders or meadows if you have the space.
 Creating ponds, replacing fences with green boundaries’ all help to signify a welcome space for wildlife to thrive.
 He also suggests, ‘Building an insect hotel or introducing a bird feeder.
 Your garden can become a piece of performing art when it attracts birds, bees and butterflies.’